 Living On Lake Las Vegas

 The heart of the community is the lake itself.
 On any given day you’ll see canopied electric boats, gondolas, kayaks, paddle boats, flyboards, and stand-up paddleboards hosting passengers on an adventure.
 Dragon Boat races, and now including a dragon boat festival make for spectator fun at the lake.
-A full-service marina provides watercraft and water sports rentals and yacht cruises, even a Santa Cruise at the holidays.
+A full-service marina provides watercraft and water sports rentals and yacht cruises, even a Santa Cruise during the holidays.

-The packed event calendar includes Independence Day Celebration featuring the Henderson Symphony Orchestra, a Mardi Gras Festival, Mother’s Day Brunch at Westin Lake Las Vegas Resort and Spa.
+The packed event calendar includes Independence Day Celebration featuring the Henderson Symphony Orchestra, a Mardi Gras Festival, and Mother’s Day Brunch at Westin Lake Las Vegas Resort and Spa.
 Reflections Bay hosts tournaments for golfers of all ages throughout the year, plus Yoga by the Lake several days a week.

 Las Vegas Wash recreational area is part of the 50+ acres of hiking and biking trails throughout the community.
-Along the walkways, residents and visitors enjoy views of the Las Vegas Strip, Lake Las Vegas and the town’s architecture.
+Along the walkways, residents and visitors enjoy views of the Las Vegas Strip, Lake Las Vegas, and the town’s architecture.

 MonteLago Village is a pedestrian-only center with boutique shops, restaurants, and pubs along Lake Las Vegas.
 In true European style, condos fill the floors above the retail outlets.
 Live where you play in these luxury residences.

 Thankfully this segment of the luxury Lake Las Vegas market is continually improving.
 New construction homes are back on the scene, and existing home sales are increasing.
 Rising ownership levels translate into more community activity and involvement, and the demand for recreation and lifestyle amenities.